-Protection against liability incurred in practice or business related to architecture needs to be in place in the interest of both client and architect.
+Protection against liability incurred in business related to architecture needs to be in place in the interest of both you and your client.
 Allegations of professional negligence often involve complex and detailed issues, and litigation may be expensive and traumatic.
-Professional Indemnity Insurance (PII) or other appropriate insurance cover is essential to protect an architect against claims.
+Professional Indemnity Insurance (PII) or other appropriate insurance cover is essential to protect you and your business against claims.

-An architect should always seek advice from an appropriate expert adviser in relation to the insurance cover he or she obtains including, for example, any exclusions from cover and the limit of indemnity.
-The following information is for general guidance only and may not be relied upon in place of professional advice.
-The Board does not accept any duty to advise on the appropriate terms of cover required in specific cases.
+You should always seek advice from an appropriate expert adviser in relation to the insurance cover you intend to obtain including, for example, any exclusions from cover and the limit of indemnity.

 Standard 8 of the Architects Code – Standards of Conduct and Practice provides that:

-Architects who undertake professional work, whether through a partnership or company or as a sole trader, as an employee or in a private capacity, should ensure their work is covered by insurance.
+If you undertake professional work, whether through a partnership or company or as a sole trader, as an employee or in a private capacity, you should ensure your work is covered by insurance.

 Employees are clearly a special category as insurance will usually be provided by their employer.
-Nonetheless, employed architects should ensure that appropriate cover/protection is provided by their employer, and in the case of doubt, seek such confirmation in writing.
-It is an architect’s responsibility to ensure their professional work is adequately covered.
+Nonetheless, if you are an employed architect you should ensure that appropriate cover/protection is provided by your employer, and in the case of any doubt, seek such confirmation in writing.
+It is your responsibility to ensure your professional work is adequately covered.

-The Board is also aware that in certain instances, architects may be reliant on others to provide cover/protection on their behalf.
+ARB is also aware that in certain instances, architects may be reliant on others to provide cover/protection on their behalf.
 Examples of this are those acting as consultants, through agencies, or providing casual or gratuitous advice.
-Architects may not need to maintain their own policy where other appropriate cover/protection is provided on their behalf, but again should seek confirmation of that cover in writing.
+You may not need to maintain your own insurance policy where other appropriate cover/protection is provided on your behalf, but again should seek confirmation of that cover in writing.

 Consideration needs to be given to the issues surrounding pro bono work.
 Work carried out for free is unlikely to be free of liability.
 It is not uncommon for claims to be made against architects for pro bono work and suitable protection will be required, as for other categories of work.

-Architects need to be aware that the terms and conditions of PII policies differ, and it is therefore necessary that architects make proper enquiry to satisfy themselves that the policy on offer matches all their requirements.
-Consideration should be given to the implications of the date the practice first commenced work and the start date of cover.
+You need to be aware that the terms and conditions of PII policies differ, and you should therefore make proper enquiries to satisfy yourself that the policy on offer matches all your requirements.
+Consideration should be given implications of the date the practice first commenced work and the start date of cover.

-Architects should ensure that any work they undertake overseas is adequately covered by their policy.
-They should also consult with their broker as to under which country’s laws any claim might arise.
+You should ensure that any work undertaken overseas is adequately covered by your policy.
+You should also consult with your broker as to under which country’s laws any claim might arise.